rabea-al/receptionist_agent/README.md

 ---

-Now you can insert this section into your **README.md** file for a complete and detailed guide on setting up an external **RabbitMQ** on **CloudAMQP**.

 ## How to Run the Agents
-You sholud run this agents on XpressAI platform to talk with Receptionist Agent
+You need to run these agents on the XpressAI platform to interact with the Receptionist Agent.

 ### **1. Start the Receptionist Agent**
-You need to create the **Receptionist Agent** in XpressAI platform as an agent to be able to talk to it and add tasks to the database.
+You need to create the **Receptionist Agent** on the XpressAI platform as an agent to be able to talk to it and add tasks to the database.

 ### **2. Start the Timer.py file**